The Great White Shark - The World's Largest Underwater Predator

 Misconceptions and Interesting Facts of Great White Shark

 One of the misconceptions surrounding the Great White Shark is that it is a monster.
 According to observations and studies done on this shark, it is not the case.
-This fish is reputed for attacking humans without mercy.
-What many do not know is that this fish has interesting aspect in contrast to its fearsome weight and height.
-When it realizes it has attacked a human being it leaves him/her alone, knowing it miscalculated or did a mistake in confusing the man from the animals it feeds on.
+This mammal is reputed for attacking humans without mercy.
+What many do not know is that the Great White shark has interesting aspects in contrast to its fearsome figure.
+When it realizes it has attacked a human being it leaves him/her alone knowing it miscalculated or did a mistake in confusing the man from the animals it feeds on.
 The sea animals it feeds on include sea lion and elephant seal which have a lot of fat as opposed to humans whose bodies are composed of more bones than fat.

-An interesting fact about this fish is that they do not fight for food which could be consumed by or fit one of them.
+An interesting fact about this mammal is that they do not fight for food which could be consumed by or fit one of them.
 In case two sharks happened to find the food at the same time, they would enter into a contest to see who would go away with the food.
 The two sharks swim against each other, slapping the water with their tails thereby directing the splash to the other shark.
-The shark that will claim the prize on the food is the one that delivers the most tail slaps.
-The more the tail slaps the higher the chance to win a meal that they would otherwise have injured themselves beyond repair, fighting for.
-Kind of lottery game.
+The shark that will claim the prize is the one that delivers the most tail slaps.
+The more the tail slaps the higher the chance to win a meal that they would otherwise have injured themselves beyond repair fighting for.
+It is kind of lottery game.

 Another interesting fact about the Great White Shark is that it normally consumes about 11 tons of food and their lifespan is about 25 years though some reports state they can live up to the average life of a human being, 70 years.